L'Œuvre: Plot summary

 Painter Claude Lantier advocates painting real subjects in real places, most notably outdoors.
 This is in stark contrast to the artistic establishment, where artists painted in the studio and concentrated on mythological, historical and religious subjects.
 His art making is revolutionary and he has a small circle of like-minded friends equally intent on shaking up the art world and challenging the establishment.
 His best friends are his childhood comrades Pierre Sandoz, novelist and Louis Dubuche, an architect.
 Like Zola, Sandoz contemplates a series of novels about a family based in science and incorporating modern people and everyday lives.
 Dubuche is not half as bold as Claude and he chooses a more conventional course, opting for the security of a middle-class life and a bourgeois marriage.
-Sandoz also pursues marriage – not for love but stability and to better understand what he is writing about.
+Sandoz extols marriage for the stability it brings to his creative life.

 The outcry in the artistic community over the sidelining of new artists in favor of popular, established, traditional artists at the annual Salon of the Académie des Beaux-Arts leads to the creation of a Salon des Refusés for the rejected artists to display their work.
 No painting gathers more interest or generates more criticism than Claude's.
 Entitled Plein Air (Open Air), it depicts a nude female figure in the front center and two female nudes in the background, with a fully dressed man, back to the viewer in the foreground.
 (Zola deliberately invokes Le déjeuner sur l'herbe by Édouard Manet, which provoked outcries at the actual Salon des Refusés in 1863.)